ustcsteve/shoppinglist/README.md

-# A shoppinglist
+# My shopping list

 This is a SQLite3 and Flask based web app using Python3.

-It allows a user to create, read, update and delete (CRUD) his/her shopping list online.
+It allows me to create, read, update and delete (CRUD) my shopping list online.

 Below is the link to the list: